Local workers - Method of travel to work - All industries

 - A larger percentage of local workers who did not go to work (11.3% compared to 8.7%)

-The largest changes in the method of travel of work of the workforce in Bellingen Shire between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in Bellingen Shire between 2011 and 2016 were:

 - Car, as driver (+182 local workers)